Weakly-Supervised Surface Crack Segmentation by Generating Pseudo-Labels using Localization with a Classifier and Thresholding: Method

 \section{Method}

-Our method is based on using a trained CNN classifier, which is trained on at least one class belonging to cracks to infer segmentation labels.
-This is a weakly supervised method, as the label quality for training this classifier is significantly less detailed than accurate segmentation labels.
-An general overview of our method is shown in \autoref{fig:method}.
+Our method follows a multi-step approach in which solely having classification labels is sufficient to train an end-to-end segmentation CNN.
+It is based on using a trained CNN classifier, which is trained on at least one class belonging to cracks to infer pseudo-segmentation labels on the training set.
+Those pseudo-segmentation labels are then used to train a standard encoder-decoder CNN architecture for crack segmentation.
+This is a weakly-supervised method, as the label quality for training this classifier is significantly less than pixel-accurate segmentation labels.
+A general overview of our method is shown in \autoref{fig:method}.